 Manually- Built Links: This practice involves deliberately asking influencers and customers to link back to your website.

 Self Created Links: These are the links that you generate by adding a backlink to an online directory, forum, or blog comment.
 This technique if overused runs the danger of being categorized as black hat.

 It should be kept in mind that Google penalizes back hat SEO techniques and the search engine may even blacklist you.

 Outbound links are also relevant as they represent the focus area of your content.
 If you are linking to some authority fashion blogs, Google crawler will understand that you are writing something about fashion.

 6 – Social Media

 Another major source of earning backlinks is Social Media.

-Although social site links are no-follow links, the signals like shares, likes, tweets are well recognized by search engines.
-They are considered to be an important factor of search engine’s algorithm.
+Although social site links are no-follow links, the signals like shares, likes, and tweets are well recognized by search engines.
+They are considered to be an important factor in search engines’ algorithms.

 Author: Billy Lucas is a passionate blogger sharing business tips on behalf of EngageBay.
 He writes primarily on SEO, social media, CRM, marketing automation and covers the entire gamut of marketing.